-The next rangoli in the 11 dot series, below.
+The next rangoli in the 11 dot series, above.
 There is a heavy influence of free hand design in this rangoli, because that's my style and my blog rangoli-sans-dots.
 Place the dot template 11 to 1 (ner pulli).
 Draw the outermost four designs or motifs first.
 Next draw the central swastik like design.
 Connect the outer motifs to the central pattern with some designs connecting the dots.
 Use the remaining dots as shown in the video.
 Finally add some curved lines on the outside patterns.
 I have filled it with few colours blue, orange and yellow to get the rangoli design in the image.
 This can also be drawn as a free hand rangoli.Since it is a relatively difficult design, referring to the video in my channel may be helpful.
 Also, there is a simpler version using this motif in simple rangoli with five dots.

 Festival - Savitri Vratha